orion-cirb/ProtruJ_Morphometrics/README.md

 3 channels:
   1. DAPI nuclei (not used)
   2. GFP protrusions
-  3. Brightfield patches
+  3. Brightfield pores

 ### Macro description

-* Ask the user to rotate the image so the patches are pointing to the right
+* Ask the user to rotate the image so the pores are pointing to the right
-* Detect patches in the 3rd channel using Multi-Template-Matching
+* Detect pores in the 3rd channel using Multi-Template-Matching
 * Segment protrusions in 2nd channel
-* For each detected patch:
+* For each detected pore:
-     * Crop the protrusions binary mask around it, filter out small objects, and clear the interior of the patch
+     * Crop the protrusions binary mask around it, filter out small objects, and clear the interior of the pore
      * Run skeletonization + geodesic distance map + local thickness from the resulting mask
-     * For each protrusion (= skeleton), compute the following: nearest corner of the patch, maximum distance from the patch, direction of the centroid, and mean thickness
+     * For each protrusion (= skeleton), compute the following: nearest corner of the pore, maximum distance from the pore, direction of the centroid, and mean thickness

- #### Patch corners positioning
+ #### Pore corners positioning

 <img src="https://github.com/user-attachments/assets/9ee14349-463f-43ec-bea9-94cda6894ec1" width="200">

 ### Dependencies

-* **patchTemplate.tif** file that should be downloaded from this repository and dropped into images directory
+* **poreTemplate.tif** file that should be downloaded from this repository and dropped into images directory
 * **Multi-Template-Matching** + **IJ-OpenCV** Fiji plugins (installable via Update Sites)
 * **IJPB** Fiji plugin (installable via Update Sites)